-Twenty years ago, outside of DNA or fingerprints being used by law enforcement agencies, passports, or voting, biometric technology didn’t exist in the hands of consumers.
+Twenty years ago, outside of DNA or fingerprints being used by law enforcement agencies, for passports, or voting, biometric technology didn’t exist in the hands of consumers.

 But things have progressed quite a bit over the last several years.
 These days, companies offer a range of biometric authentication methods for consumers, particularly in the realm of digital payments—like fingerprint scanning with Touch ID for contactless payments or facial recognition through Face ID.